ThaboJunior/Healthcare-SQL-Analysis/README.md

 🔹admissions

-The goal of this project is to simulate real-world healthcare analytics and answer important business questions using SQL.
+The goal of this project is to simulate real world healthcare analytics and answer important business questions using SQL.
 ##

 🎯 Objectives